 Defeat Cyanobacteria - Give Red Slime the Boot With the Right Tools!

-Cyanobacteria (Red Slime) is a common pest that occurs in all aquariums and often plagues newer saltwater aquariums.
-It can show up anytime and takes on a slimy purple-deep red appearance in most cases but can also be black or green.
-It will blanket the sand bed, rocks, corals, and even equipment but thankfully it's pretty easy to remove because it lacks roots or any strong attachment to the surfaces it coats.
+Cyanobacteria, or red slime, is a type of photosynthetic bacteria that appears as a slimy, colorful coating in aquariums.
+It primarily presents in shades of deep red or purple but can also appear green or black.
+It will blanket the sand bed, rocks, corals, and even equipment.
+Thankfully, it's easy to remove because it lacks roots or any strong attachment to the surfaces it coats.

 It's important to note that it is not an algae but a bacteria, often misleadingly referred to as "Red Slime Algae".
 While it isn't directly harmful or toxic, it can suffocate corals and other marine life by blocking light, essential for their nutrition and growth.

 The exact causes of cyanobacteria can vary, but it's often attributed to: